rellik/xtra/README.md

 1. The brand, category and discount information to be hardcoded.
 2. Processing of input file not very important... therefore code test coverage is 0% for input file processig.
 3. Category heirarchy assumed to be in the following structure.
+And not very deep!

        Category discounts: